 When he takes a sentence from another writer, quotes and quotes are needed.
 Whenever four or more consecutive words are identical to the source he is reading, he must use quotation marks to indicate the use of the other author's original words; a quote is not enough.

-The Philosophy and Theology Forum treats academic integrity very seriously and editors have the right to withdraw acceptance from papers that prove to violate the standards mentioned above.
+FORUM treats academic integrity very seriously and editors have the right to withdraw acceptance from papers that prove to violate the standards mentioned above.